deepuHub/deepuhub.github.io/pages/aeroponics.md

 18-Aug-2024 | Placed cucumber saplings in the aeroponics tower 04-Sep-2024 | Added nutrients to water in the tower as suggested in the manual.
 Maintained pH 500 to 650 ppm using the TDS meter provided in the kit
 08-Sep-2024 | Harvested Coriander leaves
 12-Sep-2024 | Cucumber flowers bloomed.
-Spinach was ready for harvest.
+Spinach was progressing.
 Cleaned the tower and added fresh water and nutrients to pH 500 to 650 ppm
+14-Oct-2024 | Harvested Spinach

 ## Conclusion